 Since finishing the User Experience UX Design Online Short Course – which she described as intense, albeit thought-provoking and reassuring – Becky says it's absolutely helped her do the best work she can in her role at the Barbican.

 “Having a recognised qualification from one of the most respected design schools in the world definitely helps me feel more confident.
 I joined the Barbican in January 2020 and my role is quite new here.
 But I’ve been given the freedom to make it whatever it needs to be, which is exciting.
 I’ll be using some of the tips, tricks, and techniques we were shown on the short course.”

 For students thinking about doing a short course, Becky believes it’s crucial to think of the bigger picture.
 “Think about your future career: What skills are you missing and how will the short course you’re interested in help you to fill those gaps so that you can get your dream job?

 “There are lots of great short courses available, so choose one you’re really passionate about because it’ll be an intense few days!”

 Or maybe you’re a recent graduate needing a bit of guidance as to where to go next?
-View our extensive list of upcoming short courses as we are here to support you and your creative journey!
+View our extensive list of online short courses as we are here to support you and your creative journey!